Acatlán de Pérez Figueroa: Flora and fauna

-The Miguel Alemán Lake in the south is used for water sports and sport fishing.

 People

 As of 2005, the municipality had a total population of 42,347 of whom 4,757 spoke an indigenous language.

 Agriculture includes cultivation of corn, rice, coffee, fruit and sugar cane.

 The woods are exploited for precious woods such as mahogany and cedar.

 Animal husbandry includes breeding pigs and cattle, and medium-scale poultry farming.

 The municipality has the "Ingenio La Margarita" sugar processing facility.